-The standard set out by the Supreme Court for testimony of an interested witness in civil cases generally precludes a rule that the uncorroborated testimony of a spouse is legally insufficient to support a finding of separate property.
+The fact that uncorroborated testimony of an interested witness can be conclusive casts doubt on any a rule that the uncorroborated testimony of a spouse is necessarily legally insufficient to support a finding of separate property.
 See Sheikh v.
 Sheikh, 2007 WL 3227683, \7 (Tex.
-App.-Houston [1st Dist.]
+App.--Houston [1st Dist.]
 2007, no pet.) ("Wasim's position--that an interested witness's uncorroborated and contradicted testimony is no evidence, rather than its being just some evidence that raises a fact issue--runs afoul of decades of case law that is consistently to the contrary"); Kirtley v.
 Kirtley, 417 S.W.2d 847, 853 (Tex.
 Civ.
 App.--Texarkana 1967, writ dism'd w.o.j.) (a divorce property division case, where the court said: "[g]enerally the testimony of an interested party, when not corroborated, does not conclusively establish a fact even when uncontradicted, but only raises an issue of fact for a jury").